+Figure 9 - force balance in the Z direction

+Page 4 of 8

+apply innovation

+• Transmission repeatability - the variation in time taken to transmit a probe trigger signal to the controller.
+Renishaw optical and radio transmissions are designed to have a short and highly repeatable delay.

+Hysteresis

-Hysteresis The direction of the preceding probe trigger has a small effect on the point of the trigger - similar to backlash in a ball-screw mechanism.
+The direction of the preceding probe trigger has a small effect on the point of the trigger - similar to backlash in a ball-screw mechanism.
 Hysteresis is maximised when a measurement follows a probing move in the opposite direction in the XY plane.
 This effect increases with stylus length and contact force.
 However, the kinematic mechanism minimises hysteresis so that it is typically only a small component of the probe's unidirectional repeatability.

+Performance factors ranked in terms of importance

+1. Repeatability

-Performance factors ranked in terms of importance 1.
-Repeatability This is the key performance requirement of any trigger probe and represents the fundamental limit to system performance.
+This is the key performance requirement of any trigger probe and represents the fundamental limit to system performance.
 Hysteresis contributes to repeatability.

-2. Pre-travel variation This factor can be removed through calibration, provided all the probing directions are known.
+2. Pre-travel variation

+This factor can be removed through calibration, provided all the probing directions are known.
 Measurement accuracy will be reduced if a probe with a high PTV value is used in an unqualified direction.
 PTV increases rapidly with stylus length in kinematic resistive probes.

+3. Hysteresis

-3. Hysteresis A small factor for probes with kinematic mechanisms.
+A small factor for probes with kinematic mechanisms.

-Strain gauge probe technology A newer form of sensing technology has addressed the performance limitations of the kinematic resistive probe mechanism: silicon strain gauges.
-This has been made possible by modern compact electronics and solid state sensing, which Renishaw has engineered for probes as small as 13 mm (0.5 in) in diameter.
+FNISHA apply innovation Strain gauge probe technology A new form of sensing technology has addressed the performance limitations of the kinematic resistive probe mechanism: silicon strain gauges.
+This has been made possible by modern compact electronics and solid state sensing, which Renishaw has engineered for probes as small as 13 mm (0.5 in) in diameter (see figure 10).
 Although strain gauge probes still use a kinematic mechanism to retain the stylus, they do not use the resistance through the contact elements as the means to sense a trigger.
-Instead, a set of strain gauges is positioned on carefully designed webs in the probe structure above the kinematics (see figure 10).
+Instead, a set of strain gauges is positioned on carefully designed webs in the probe structure above the kinematics (see figure 11).
 These gauges measure the contact force applied to the stylus and generate a trigger once the strain exceeds a threshold value.
 This provides a low trigger force, and, since the sensing is not dependent on the kinematics, a consistent trigger characteristic in all directions.

-Measuring the contact force Figure 11 shows a schematic of a strain gauge probe.
+Measuring the contact force Figure 12 shows a schematic of a strain gauge probe.
 At low contact forces, the kinematics remain seated and the force is transmitted through them to the probe structure.
 The strain gauges - three measuring gauges aligned to sense in the X, Y and Z axes - are mounted on thin webs.
 They detect forces in the structure and their outputs are summed together so that once a force threshold is breached in any direction, a trigger signal is generated.
 This threshold force is typically a few grams - much lower than the trigger force on an equivalent resistive sensor.
 The strain gauges are highly sensitive to forces on the structure, and will detect vibrations on the machine whilst the stylus is not in contact with the surface of the part.
 Filtering circuitry inside the probe establishes whether the strains seen at the gauges are the result of a real and persistent deflection of the stylus.
 To achieve this, a short and highly repeatable delay is inserted into the detection circuit from the moment the force threshold is first breached, after which a persistent and increasing force must be seen before a trigger is issued at the end of the delay period.
-Rejecting false triggers and repeatable measurement Figure 12a illustrates the case where there is significant noise on the strain gauge output value, caused by vibration on the machine.
-In this case, the threshold is breached by one particular vibration and the fixed delay timer starts.
-However, the force drops below the threshold and remains at a lower level so that, once the delay period has expired, the electronics can identify that a real trigger has not occurred, so no trigger signal is issued.
+Rejecting false triggers and repeatable measurement Figure 13a illustrates the case where there is significant noise on the summed strain gauge output value, caused by vibration on the machine.
+In this case, the threshold is